-Participants completed the study questionnaires over all three-wave of data collection.
+Participants completed the study questionnaires over all three waves of data collection.
 At Time 1 (the beginning of the study, Pretest), 255 participants completed all the questionnaires (need satisfaction and frustration, motivational self-regulation, subjective vitality, perceived stress, physical activity behaviors, and demographic information).
-At Time 2 (five days after the first day, Mid-test), 229 participants completed the questionnaires (subjective vitality and perceived stress), while 26 did not.
-The Time 2 dropout participants did not differ from autonomous and controlled self-regulation, but they scored higher on Time 1 need frustration, amotivation, and stress, and scored lower on Time 1 need satisfaction, subjective vitality, and physical activity behaviors.
-At Time 3 (ten days after the first day, Posttest), 208 of the participants completed all the questionnaires (need satisfaction and frustration, motivational selfregulation, subjective vitality, and perceived stress), while 21 of the Time 2 persisting participants did not.
-The Time 3 dropout participants did not differ from the persisting participants in the experimental condition on autonomous and controlled self-regulation and physical activity behaviors, but did score higher on Time 1 need frustration, amotivation, and perceived stress, and did score lower on Time 1 need satisfaction and subjective vitality.
-The Time 3 dropout participants also did differ from the persisting participants in the experimental condition on Time 2, they scored higher on perceived stress, and scored lower on subjective vitality.
-The dropout analyses were conducted through MANOVAs to examine the mean differences in study variables between dropout and persistent participants (see Supplementary file 1).
-Thus, the final sample of 208 participants represented a retention rate of 81.57% (255/208).
+At Time 2 (5 days after the first day, Mid-test), 229 participants completed the questionnaires (subjective vitality and perceived stress), while 26 did not.
+The Time 2 dropout participants did not differ in autonomous and controlled self-regulation, but they scored higher on Time 1 need frustration, amotivation, and stress, and scored lower on Time 1 need satisfaction, subjective vitality, and physical activity behaviors.
+At Time 3 (10 days after the first day, Posttest), 208 participants completed all the questionnaires (need satisfaction and frustration, motivational self-regulation, subjective vitality, and perceived stress), while 21 of the Time 2 remaining participants did not.
+The Time 3 dropout participants did not differ from the remaining participants in the experimental condition on autonomous and controlled self-regulation and physical activity behaviors, but did score higher on Time 1 need frustration, amotivation, and perceived stress, and did score lower on Time 1 need satisfaction and subjective vitality.
+The Time 3 dropout participants also differed from the remaining participants in the experimental condition at Time 2, they scored higher on perceived stress, and lower on subjective vitality.
+The dropout analyses were conducted through MANOVAs to examine the mean differences in study variables between dropout and persistent participants (see File S1).
+Thus, the final sample of 208 participants represented a retention rate of 81.57 per cent (255/208).
 This final sample consisted of 181 (87.02%) females and 27 (12.98%) males, and 98 (47.12%) in the experimental condition and 110 (52.88%) in the control condition.
-All participants were asked to complete online surveys designed in Google Docs and delivered via

-WhatsApp groups.
-Also, all questions required to be answered by participants before submitting surveys, thus, there were no missing values.
+All participants were asked to complete online surveys designed in Google Docs and delivered via WhatsApp groups.
+Also, all questions were required to be answered by participants before they submitted the surveys; thus, there were no missing values.